Vessel made contact with rig legs

 What happened?

 The incident occurred when the vessel was moving astern down the prevailing current, to approach the starboard side of the rig.
-Because the cargo was located on the vessel’s forward deck, the vessel had to approach within two meters of the rig in order to allow the hook to reach the load.
+Because the cargo was located on the vessel’s forward deck, the vessel had to approach within two metres of the rig in order to allow the hook to reach the load.
 When the vessel reached her offload/snatch position below the crane’s hook, the vessel’s bow turned slightly to port, which allowed the current to catch the vessel’s starboard side.
 The Master observed the vessel drifting towards the rig’s starboard side aft leg and he immediately decided to abort the operation.
 The vessel was manoeuvred forward with both engines to escape; unfortunately, the port quarter slightly touched the rig’s starboard side aft leg.

 Diagram